KNIME logo

 Mean absolute error

-Mean absolute error (MAE) is a measure of prediction accuracy in regression analysis.
-It calculates the average absolute differences between predicted values and actual values.
+Mean absolute error (MAE) is a measure of error in paired observations.
+It calculates the average absolute differences between two sequences of values.
+MAE is often used to evaluate numeric prediction models by comparing predicted values to actual values.

 Mean squared error